 A more sophisticated feature is the ability to zoom to the most severe instance of a pattern in a selected call path.
 This can be done by selecting a metric in the metric tree which will highlight the most severe call paths in the call tree.
-You can then use the context menu of the call tree to select the Max severity in trace browser menu item which will then zoom all connected trace browsers to the most severe instance of the selected pattern with respect to the chosen call path (see Figure 1.12).
+You can then use the context menu of the call tree to select the Max severity in trace browser menu item (see Figure 1.12 for illustration).
+This menu item will then zoom all connected trace browsers to the most severe instance of the selected pattern with respect to the chosen call path (see Figure 1.13).

-Figure 1.12: Context menu called on a special call path showing the "Max severity in trace browser" menu item which results in the location of the worst Late Broadcast instance shown in the timeline display of Vampir.
-It can be seen that processes enter the MPI\Bcast operation earlier than the root process leading to a wait state.
+Figure 1.12: CUBE display window with a selected metric and a context menu called on the same metric in a special call path showing the "Max severity in trace browser" menu item.

+Figure 1.13: Location of the worst Late Broadcast instance shown in the timeline display of Vampir.
+It can be seen that some processes enter the MPI\Bcast operation earlier than the root process.
+It is leading to a wait state.